vbookshelf/Scary-TV-Triggered-by-Computer-Vision/README.md

 <br>
 <img src="https://github.com/vbookshelf/Scary-TV-Triggered-by-Computer-Vision/blob/main/images/scare-portrait5.gif" width="500"></img>
 <i>Videos were purchased from AtmosFX.<br>
-Two videos were combined and edited to create this video.</i>
+Two videos were combined and edited to create this video.<br>
-The video also has sound.
+The video also has sound.</i>

 <br>

 <br>